 An architect is someone who has a license to practice architecture issued by the state.
 A licensed architect is also known as a “Registered Architect“.
 Make sure to verify if the architect is licensed and has at least a $1,000,000 insurance policy.
 Note: you can ask them to send their license certificate and insurance policy for your records, but nobody ever asks me for those.

-I often suggest to my clients that we do not start with a contract for the entire job (especially when its a big job).
-Start with a small contract.
+I often give my clients an option to start small.
+We do not always start with a contract for the entire job (especially when its a big job).
+You can start with a small contract.
 As an option you can hire an architect first to do a zoning analysis for example, or a preliminary sketch design.
 This will give you an opportunity to work with the architect before making a large commitment, while starting to get the project done.
-Of course if you are happy with the architect, there is nothing wrong with hiring them for the whole job upfront.
+Of course if you are happy with the architect, you can hire them for the whole job upfront.

 Expenses You My Not Expect When Building A new Home